 Preventive & Restorative Dental Sciences

-The Department of Preventive and Restorative Dental Sciences conducts multidisciplinary instruction, research, and patient care programs through its seven divisions: behavioral sciences, professionalism and ethics, biomaterials science and bioengineering, general dentistry, endodontics, oral epidemiology and dental public health, and prosthodontics.
+The Department of Preventive and Restorative Dental Sciences conducts multidisciplinary instruction, research, and patient care programs through its seven divisions: Behavioral Sciences and Community Dental Education, Biomaterials and Bioengineering, Clinical General Dentistry, Endodontics, Oral Epidemiology and Dental Public Health; Pre-Clinical Simulation, and Prosthodontics.

 Preclinical and clinical educational programs operate within the laboratories and clinics of the dental facilities on campus and through the school's satellite facilities, including the community clinics at San Francisco General Hospital and Buchanan Street.
 The postprofessional specialty clinic in graduate prosthodontics is located on campus.

 In the predoctoral dental curriculum, the divisions of behavioral science, professionalism and ethics and oral epidemiology & dental public health teach a stream of courses called "Successful Dental Practice" spread throughout the four-year curriculum.
 This core curriculum includes clinical care and current issues in dentistry, behavioral sciences, ethics, quality assurance, and practice management.

 The educational goals of the Successful Dental Practice program include developing 1) behavioral management and communications skills, 2) ethical dentist-patient relations, 3) sensitivity and social skills, 4) practice management skills, and 5) the ability to cultivate self-reflections and well-being.
 The program integrates several disciplines including basic, clinical, and behavioral sciences under a common mission to introduce a more participatory educational format.